 The program must outline the control measures and procedures in place to reduce or eliminate food safety hazards associated with milk and dairy products at each point in the food manufacturing process.
 As well as the application fee, the food safety program must form part of the initial application, if it is not submitted within 14 days of applying, the application may be refused and the application fee refunded.

 Use the Guidelines for Food Safety: Dairy Food Manufacturers as a guide to writing your food safety program.
 The Model food safety program can be used as a template for documenting your food safety program.
 Some businesses choose to engage professional assistance in drafting a food safety program but care must be taken to ensure that you understand the program and can implement it fully when you commence operations.

-- Develop a microbiological testing program.
-This must be included in your food safety program.
-Refer to the Microbiological Testing Criteria for guidance.
+A microbiological testing program must be included in your food safety program.
+Please refer to the Microbiological Testing Criteria for guidance.

 If you intend to produce raw milk cheese you will need to address the additional requirements under Standard 4.2.4 in a documented and validated food safety program for DFSV approval.
 Further information, including a checklist of the additional requirements, is available here.

 If you are receiving raw milk direct from a farm and intend to produce dairy products that are not for human consumption you are required to be licensed with DFSV.
 Such products must be treated to deter human consumption and must not be packaged in a way that could be confused with products intended for consumption.
 You will need to provide a plan for achieving this to DFSV for approval.